ybenbrai/khimyaClipBoard/README.md

 - **🔍 Smart Deduplication**: Avoid duplicate entries
 - **💾 Persistent Storage**: Your clipboard history stays safe
 - **📊 Comprehensive File Support**: PDF, Office docs, code files, media, archives, executables, and more
+- **ℹ️ Modern About Page**: Beautiful borderless About panel with seamless navigation

 ## 🎯 How to Use